 Stable Jury

-The Stable jury is formed by two external professionals together with Hangar’s Direction, and each configuration is maintained for a period of two years.
+The Stable jury is formed by two external professionals together with Hangar’s Direction, and each configuration is maintained for a period of three years.
 The Stable jury is in charge of resolving those Hangar calls that involve long and medium-length presences at the center:

 • Long-term artistic residencies (24 months).